matthieuMoisson/teads/readme.md

 ## Can you think of other interesting metrics to optimize?

-There is lot of metric to optimise, the best solution to define this metric is to ask a expert what is the most important.
+The best solution to define new metric is to consult an expert which is the most important.
-I suggest 2 others metrix :
+I suggest two others metrix :
 * (revenue - cost) / n Where n is the number of elements, this metrix calculate the means margin
 * (revenue - cost) This metrix calculate the total margin